alimanfoo/hmmcnv/README.md

 HMMCNV
 ======

-Examples and utilities for calling copy number variations (CNVs) from high throughput sequence data using Python.
+Examples and utilities for calling copy number variations (CNVs) from high throughput sequence data using a hidden Markov model (HMM).